Summary

 The matrimonial property regime of the marital contract may play a role in setting up a company under certain circumstances.
 Depending on which matrimonial property regime applies, the spouse is entitled to the equalisation of accrued gains in the event of a divorce.

 If you intend to set up a company in Germany but don’t want to be a resident in Germany, you will usually only need a visa for the time during the formation stage.
+You will only need a residence permit or settlement permit if you intend to continue to reside in Germany after setting up your business.
+If you are shareholder of a GmbH or a UG your managing directors need a settlement permit or a residence permit incl. work permit.
+Find out more about starting a company as a non-German resident here.

 Bear in mind, that some founders who neither have German citizenship nor permanent residency in Germany, face many obstacles when setting up a business in Germany.
 For example, banks may reject entrepreneurs with certain nationalities and no fixed residence in Germany.
+Learn how to open a bank account as a non-resident here.

 You should also note that additional documents may be required when setting up a business abroad.
 For example, getting official translations of your formation documents certified by an apostille.
+Founders from countries that are not a part of the “Hague Agreement” can’t use the apostille.
+Instead, they require legalisation to certify formation documents.

 How to apply for a settlement permit in Germany